Alonzo Russell (American football): New York Giants

 On May 14, 2018, Russell signed with the New York Giants.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
+He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He was promoted to the active roster on December 29, 2018.
+The following day, Russell would appear in his first NFL game against the Dallas Cowboys where he would appear in eight offensive snaps and seven on special teams.

 On September 1, 2019, Russell was waived by the Giants.

 St. Louis BattleHawks

-Russell was selected in the 9th round (70th overall) of the first phase by the St. Louis BattleHawks in the 2020 XFL Draft.
+Russell was selected in the 9th round (70th overall) of the first phase by the St. Louis BattleHawks in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Winnipeg Blue Bombers

 Russell signed with the Winnipeg Blue Bombers of the CFL on July 3, 2020.
 He was released on July 19, 2021.